WayneCrawford/ComPy/README.md

 ```

 **Function Overview:**
 The `tiskit.TimeSpans.from_eqs` function generates timespans to exclude based on earthquake events within the data recording period.
-This helps in avoiding data contamination from seismic activities.

 - **eq_spans**: Time spans generated to avoid due to earthquakes.
 - **zdata.stats.starttime**: Start time of the data recording.